moderntribe/products-engineering/index.md

 We have a set of [coding standards]({{ "/docs/code-standards" | absolute_url }})
 that we follow and encourage others to follow as well.
-When you submit Pull Requests, you'll probably notice a friendly bot - `tr1b0t` - that comments on your PR and suggests changes.
+When you submit Pull Requests, you'll probably notice a friendly bot - `tec-bot` - that comments on your PR and suggests changes.
 Be gentle with him, he's only trying to help.
 He also has a pretty good idea about what we'd like to see in terms of code formatting, so don't ignore him.